-Course Title; Computer Network Sessional Contact Hours: 3 per week
+Course Code: EEE-4718 Course Title; Computer Network Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE4815.
 In the second part students will design systems using the principles learned in EEE 4815.